Are crypto exchanges providing the best price?

 So the only reason crypto securities are not covered by NMS is because the exchanges have failed to comply with the securities laws!
 In other words, if the exchanges registered with the SEC, and followed the rules for operation of an exchange, then many IPO’d securities would by definition fall under NMS.

 But the exchanges may say “but we can’t comply with the securities laws because the infrastructure is not available yet.”
 That may be true.
 Then perhaps – and this is a conclusion I hate to write down – it is illegal to publicly trade ICO securities in the United States until NMS compliance can be realized.

-But maybe it is not an all or nothing proposition.
+But maybe it’s not an all-or-nothing proposition.
 Let’s assume NMS compliance is not a requirement for crypto exchanges.
 Even if SEC rules don’t necessarily apply, they are being incorporated into the next generation of crypto exchanges.

 This is just the beginning.
 But the stage is set, and we should all expect further evolution of U.S. based crypto exchanges consistent with SEC requirements.
 Expect exchanges to link themselves together to share quotes and transaction data.
 Spreads between markets should come down.
 Information processors will emerge that provide deep, consolidated data.
 Expect order execution quality to increase as Wall St. grade exchange platforms replace rudimentary order execution software.
 This isn’t MtGox.